Activity breaks to keep you fit

 I love sea kayaking and this activity particularly appeals to me.
-Wilderness Scotland offer a six day guided trip island hopping around North Uist and Harris in the Outer Hebrides of Scotland.
+Wilderness Scotland offer a number of multi-day guided trips island hopping or exploring the coast of Scotland.

 Explore pristine deserted islands, wild, rugged coastlines, punctuated by sea caves and wonderful rock features, and white-sand beaches while paddling in crystal clear waters.
 With, incredible wildlife and stunning coastal scenery it is easy to see why this area is considered to offer the best sea kayaking in Scotland and the UK.
 Camping in basic coastal campsites for several nights in each location means less time spent.
 The guides are highly qualified and extremely knowledgeable and the itinerary is flexible to make the most of weather and tidal conditions.